Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 Facebook has denied there was any political interference in the case of Singh, who was deemed a “dangerous individual” and removed from Facebook the following month.

-In the Philippines in 2019, veteran journalist Maria Ressa was arrested in a move experts said was retaliation for an expose revealing violence-inciting fake accounts on Facebook linked to President Rodrigo Duterte’s administration.
+In the Philippines in 2019, veteran journalist Maria Ressa was arrested in a move experts said was retaliation for an exposé revealing violence-inciting fake accounts on Facebook linked to Duterte’s administration.
 Duterte was not a major Facebook user, but his team made extensive use of the service to attack political opponents.

 Ressa had initially provided information on the hate-filled accounts to Facebook, intending to write a story after they were taken down.
 But they remained up, so the news site she co-founded, Rappler, published it anyway.
 Facebook ultimately banned some of the accounts, though critics questioned why there was such a delay.